The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 along with the lower-world-index ones.
-An example of a $\sigma\Sigma $-association in the non-Hermitian case is provided by
+An example of a $\sigma \Sigma $ -association in the non-Hermitian case is given by

 It was said in Section 1 that any connecting object for either formalism is thought of as a vector as regards world-coordinate transformations, whence any outer products of $S$-objects must bear a world-tensor character.
-It follows that any spinor associated to a world tensor behaves as a scalar in relation to transformations belonging to the manifold mapping group of $\mathfrak{M}$.
-Likewise, since all the connecting objects for the $\gamma$-formalism are considered as spin tensors as well, any couplings of $\sigma$-objects with purely world quantities must yield spin tensors, but this generally fails to hold for the case of the $\varepsilon$-formalism.
+It follows that any spinor associated to a world tensor will behave as a scalar if only transformations belonging to the mapping group of $\mathfrak{M}$ are performed.
+Likewise, since all the connecting objects for the $\gamma $ -formalism are also considered as spin tensors, any couplings of $\sigma $ -objects with purely world quantities will surely yield spin tensors, but this generally fails to hold for the case of the $\varepsilon $-formalism.